AbsaOSS/hermes/_docs/0.3/components.md

 E2E Runner is a tool that runs end-to-end tests based on the JSON input file.
 E2R Runner has a **plugin architecture** so the type of test depends on the plugins loaded.

-Built in Plugins are
+Existing built-in plugins are:
 - Bash command plugin
-- Dataset Comparison plugin
+- Dataset comparison plugin
-- Info File Comaprison plugin
+- Info File comparison plugin

 [More...]({{ site.baseurl }}/docs/{{ page.version }}/components/e2e-runner)